billjclark/marklogic-birt/README.md

 					--OR--
    Alternatively, you can install the commercial OpenText BIRT Designer if you want to use the BIRT iHub Server.

-## How to create a New BIRT report
+## How to create a New XML BIRT report

 Before you start creating your own reports, I suggest that you study how document.rptdesign and search.rptdesign are built.
 These files are xml files so you can look at them in a xml editor and the Eclipse report designer.
 The MarkLogic specific parts of the report to focus on are: